CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Experiments

+To assess deployment readiness, we evaluate robustness by individually introducing velocity variations, sensor degradation, and terrain disturbances to the baseline setup (\Cref{sec:baseline}) under 10,000 trials. \Cref{tab:robustness_results} summarizes the per-formance under various conditions, where the ``No noise'' and ``Flat plane'' cases replicate the ideal baseline conditions.

-The evaluation confirms the system's performance and considerable resilience.
-Considerable performance is achieved on a smooth plane and ideal sensor configuration (99.90\% BSR) and at low speeds (99.49\% BSR).
+The evaluation confirms the system's performance and resilience.
+Considerable performance is achieved on ideal sensor and terrain configurations at low speeds (99.49\% BSR) and at higher speeds (86.21\% BSR).
 The system effectively handles sensor degradation, maintaining a BSR of 96.38\% with severe noise and 90.84\% with intermittent dropouts.
-On complex terrains, the system exhibits a graceful performance degradation ranging from 6.99\% on rough pavement to 23.30\% over gentle steps, compared to the ideal condition.
-Balance Recovery Time (BRT) and tracking errors (STE, VTE) also remain well-maintained across diverse conditions.
+On complex terrains, the system exhibits a graceful performance degradation ranging from 7.85\% on slopes to 23.30\% over gentle steps, compared to the ideal condition.
+Balance Recovery Time (BRT) and tracking errors (HTE, VTE) also remain well-maintained across diverse conditions.

-Notably, the observed BSR declines at high speeds, despite physical self-stability, can be attributed to closed-loop control limitations.
-Since lateral acceleration scales quadratically with velocity, the system becomes hypersensitive to steering inputs, causing over-correction.
-Additionally, the fixed 50 Hz control frequency may approach its bandwidth limits at high speeds, where significant state evolution between steps amplifies discretization errors and erodes the stabilization margin.
+Notably, a decline in BSR is observed at higher velocities.
+Although a bicycle exhibits enhanced passive self-stability during high-speed straight-line driving, this degradation stems from the compounding complexities of active high-speed maneuvering.
+Under our evaluation protocol featuring randomized velocity and heading commands, the system is potentially forced into sharp turns at high speeds.
+In this regime, lateral acceleration scales quadratically with velocity ($a_y \propto v^2\delta$), rendering the closed-loop system hypersensitive to steering inputs and actuator phase lag, and severely intensifying the multi-objective coupling between heading tracking and roll stability.
+Moreover, the fixed 50~Hz control bandwidth, coupled with the deficiencies of the PhysX-based Isaac Sim environment in simulating high-speed physical dynamics and collisions, further exacerbates the brittleness of high-speed cornering.